James Wong of Team Singapore seen here in the discus event at the 27th SEA Games in Myanmar 2013. Photo: Stanley Cheah/SportSG

 The discus is a heavy disc (like a frisbee) and weighs about 2 kg.
 You start in a circle 2.5 m in diameter, then spin in a counter-clockwise motion around one and a half times to build momentum, before you release it.
 Whoever throws it the furthest, will win.
 There are no form rules about how the discus is to be thrown.

 The javelin is a spear about 2.5 m in length.
-You need to run within a predetermined area to build speed, and throw it as far as possible.
+You need to run within a predetermined area to build up speed and throw it as far as possible.
+Javelin throw is also an event part of the men’s decathlon and the women’s heptathlon.

 This contest is unique for two reasons.
 First, the technique is determined by the IAAF (the International Association of Athletics Federations).
 The javelin must be held by the grip and thrown overhand, over your shoulder or upper arm.